enterprise-people-inc/APIWebApp/README.md

 ###Testing & Deployments
 Our deployment process includes ```grunt build``` runs all the tests and generates the necessary files for deployments under dist folder, which gets deployed to Heroku automatically once the changed code is commited to Git.

+Running `grunt test` will run the unit tests with karma.

 ###Deployment
 We have used Heroku as our deployment platform to continously deploy the application directly form GitHub.